Step 1: Add the Neon MCP Server

 Instead of accessing process.env.DATABASE_URL directly, use the type-safe config pattern:

-import { loadConfig } from "@/lib/common/load-config";
+import { configSchema, server } from "better-env/config-schema";

-export const databaseConfig = loadConfig({
+export const databaseConfig = configSchema("Database", {

-});import { loadConfig } from "@/lib/common/load-config";
+});import { configSchema, server } from "better-env/config-schema";

-export const databaseConfig = loadConfig({
+export const databaseConfig = configSchema("Database", {

 });Then access via databaseConfig.server.url instead of process.env.DATABASE_URL.
 See the Environment Variable Management recipe for the full pattern.